 MOU-MOA was tabled for next meeting

 Puncture vine event—no one showed.
 Teresa Wicks and Tyler were at the county shop for well over an hour in the hope someone would sign up for the competition.
 Items for the competition (prizes, tee shirts, gloves) will be stored for next year.
 Tyler suggested publicizing the event at the weed trailer at this year’s county fair.
 Tyler was unsure if the gift cards to be used as prizes would expire.
 Karen said she would check.
-Some suggested using the gift cards as prizes for the fair booth in a to be determined contest or drawing.
+Some suggested using the gift cards as prizes for the fair booth in a to-be-determined contest or drawing.
 Jim said now the weed is now exploding, due to the late, cold spring.
 He suggested tying future contests into a summer event, such as the Gravel Grinder/Skull 180 bike race.
 Jason suggested the rodeo.
 Kaylee wondered about competition during the fair with competitors bringing in the weed.
 Tyler said he didn’t want to introduce the weed into the fairgrounds—it would be better for them to be brought into the county yard.
 Jesse suggested the event be included in the junior high summer school program.
 Today’s summer school is like a science camp.
 Publicize it in the classroom the month before school gets out.
 Kaylee suggested tie it into an incentive, like an immediate bounty when brought in.

 3:06 pm Sam Cisney arrived.

 Poison Creek: Jesse said the area is sprayed.
 There are six monitoring points established for three noxious weeds.
 Last year she treated 42-43 acres; this year was 11 and the majority of the weeds were hounds tongue.
 The majority of the area is owned by one landowner.
 The invasion doesn’t cross Poison Creek.
 Beavers have meadow flooded.
 The weed is spreading through willows, mostly on Hotchkiss.
 There was discussion of other locations and methods of the weed spreading.
 Jesse said it was hard to get monitoring points for spotted knapweed since there is presently not a lot there.
 Jason asked for the group’s thoughts in applying for a grant to treat for next year.
 Jim suggested continuing to seek funding to control hounds tongue.
 Bonnie said “If we don’t fund those grants it will be dropped cold.”
 This will be a local level decision.
 The CWMA is already seeking funding for spotted knapweed—it makes sense to get hounds tongue.
 At some point the locals will need to take over.
 The CWMA needs to work on an exit plan with some weed board grants.
-The grants were initially Intended for counties to get ahead and handle with other funds.
+The grants were initially intended for counties to get ahead and handle with other funds.
 On a monitoring standpoint there is no question that the CWMA will need to continue that project for a while in some capacity.

 Stinkingwater and Med Sage: Tyler said he couldn’t remember how many acres were treated at the Lamb Ranch.
 Jim said seven tanks of herbicide were used.
 Bonnie asked if the two of them treated a certain area, and Jim and Tyler said they did (Jim and Bonnie discussed the landscape to make sure they understood one another).
-Jim said the goal was accomplishing in not allowing the weed to get into the Malheur River.
-Jason asked about funding this project for 2024. not getting it into the Malheur, and Tyler felt it important to attempt further funding through ODA.
+Jim said the goal was accomplised in not allowing the weed to get into the Malheur River.
+Jason asked about funding this project for 2024.
+Not getting it into the Malheur, and Tyler felt it important to attempt further funding through ODA.
 Jim thought the BLM will always want CWMA participation.